 This great unheralded western is divorced from the usual concerns of law and order and gunslinger protocol.
 As in most every film by Jacques Tourneur we feel a strong empathy for characters that behave like real people working out real problems.
-The Oregon Territory is pioneered by imperfect people — opportunists, knaves and hopeful dreamers — all rich in personality.
+The Oregon Territory is pioneered by imperfect types — opportunists, knaves and hopeful dreamers — all rich in personality.
 Dana Andrews and Susan Hayward lead a large cast in a tale with just as much conflict and violence as the next western, but also with an integrity one can feel.
 The icing on the cake is the presence of ‘troubadour’ Hoagy Carmichael and his beautiful music.

 KL Studio Classics